OpenDocCN/python-code-anls/docs/hf-tfm/onnx----features.py.md

     def get_config(model_type: str, feature: str) -> OnnxConfig:
         """
-        Gets the OnnxConfig for a model_type and feature combination.
+        Retrieves the configuration for a specified model type and feature combination.

         Args:
             model_type (`str`):
-                The model type to retrieve the config for. feature (`str`):
+                The type of model to fetch the configuration for. feature (`str`):
-                The feature to retrieve the config for.
+                The feature to retrieve the configuration for.

         Returns:
-            `OnnxConfig`: config for the combination
+            `OnnxConfig`: Configuration object for the specified model type and feature.
         """
-        # 获取给定模型类型和特性组合的配置
         return FeaturesManager._SUPPORTED_MODEL_TYPE[model_type][feature]
 ```